SvenBroeckling/phasesix-rulebook/published/combat_en.md

 Once the last participant has acted, the next *combat round* begins with the first participant.

-Both 'Start of Round' and 'End of Round' are phases in which reactions can be made.
+Both "Start of Round" and "End of Round" are phases in which reactions can be made.
 To do this, players must save actions and perceive the last *actor* directly.
 Some effects, such as spells, can also be carried out during these phases.

 #### Actor and actions

 When it is a participant's turn, they are the *actor*.
 The *actor* is the participant who is actively acting and can use or withhold their actions as they wish.

-At the start of the round, the player's *Actions* are refreshed.
-The number of actions a player has is determined by their lineage.
-A human therefore has 2 actions available in combat.
-The number of actions per round can be increased using templates.
+At the start of the player combat round, the player's *Actions* are refreshed.
+The number of actions a character has is determined by their character templates.
+The base value for every character is 2.

-Refresh therefore means that all actions are available again.
+"Refresh" therefore means that all actions are available again.
 If the participant has already used up any actions, e.g. by actions taken in the previous round, the available actions will be reset to the maximum.

 Once the actions are refreshed, the participant can act in combat.
 To do this, he performs actions one after another, each act taking a certain number of *actions*.
 Actions can be, among others, the following:

 * To **attack** with a weapon
 * Parry **with a weapon or object**.
-* Reload a weapon
+* **Reload** a weapon
 * **Use** an object
-* Evade **a melee attack**.
+* **Evade** a melee attack.
 * **Aim** with a melee weapon or when firing a single shot.
 * Perform any action (see below)
-* **Hunker** or lay on the ground (The "Hunkered" status effect is active, see [[chapter-wounds-and-healing|Wounds and Healing]]).
+* **Hunker** or lay on the ground (The "Hunkered" status effect is active, see [[chapter-wounds|Wounds and Healing]]).
 * **Stand Up**
 * **Walk** *Quickness* + 1 meter (while performing another action without consuming an action, but the minimum roll is increased by 1).
 * **Run** *Quickness* + 5 meters
-* **Rob** *Quickness* / 2 + 1 meters (rounded up), the character must be *Hunkered*. (see [[chapter-wounds-and-healing|Wounds and Healing]]: Conditions of the character)
+* **Rob** *Quickness* / 2 + 1 meters (rounded up), the character must be *Hunkered*. (see [[chapter-wounds|Wounds and Healing]]: Conditions of the character)

 Actions should not be performed together, but always one after the other, because of possible reactions.